borg286/sevtech/README.md

 * If you want to harvest any of the Low Grade Charcoal blocks, do so before entering the next age as this will cause them to turn into netherrack.

+* Torch launcher : Provides a large supply of throwing torches

 * Monster spawners generate mossy cobblestone from regular cobble, making the mossy variant renewable. (possibly age 2 needed, can't confirm)

 * SevTech contains the mod "Despawnable Spawners".
 This mod is set up to destroy spawners (the cage block) after it has spawned 400 mobs.

+* Well Bucket - Creates water if next to a source block.
+Combine with liquid hopper to automate into a tank

+### Things to look out for

+* If you see an Enderman you should absolutely try to kill him.
+If you can you should make a Luck 3 totem pole as well.
+Ender pearls are important.
+Endermen will only drop ender dusts.
+You can smelt these in the melter and cast them to ender pearls using the pan cast.

 ## What you can do now